hswick/w3/README.md

 - Dynamically create method definition specs based on abi
 - Utilize speculation to generate tests to hopefully make development a little bet less about basic tests

-Huge shout out to [ethereum.rb](https://github.com/EthWorks/ethereum.rb) for guidance on how to encoding and developing a client.
+Huge shout out to [ethereum.rb](https://github.com/EthWorks/ethereum.rb) for guidance and inspiration.

 ## The MIT License (MIT)